vinceskahan/v5wiki/installer-options.md

   create [shell wrappers](https://setuptools.pypa.io/en/latest/userguide/entry_point.html) around entry points.
 - where do the config files and skins live?<br/>
-  The tool [Ansible](https://www.ansible.com/) puts them right in with the libraries.
-In our case, that might mean directly under the `weewx` package
+  The config and skins are part of the python code, so they go into the Python tree, under the weewx package.
 - where do the data live?<br/>
-  This as a bigger problem.
+  This is a bigger problem.
 It feels unnatural to put the database in amongst the modules, but `/var/lib` requires root privileges.
 What about `~/.weewx`?
 - no standard for ancillary configs such as logrotate, rsyslog, udev, nginx
 - no mechanism for installing multiple concurrent versions<br/>